Sonok/Sonok/README.md

 # Profile
 # Hey, I'm Sonok

 I'm a student at the University of Maryland, College Park, pursuing a double degree in CS and Statisitcs with two minors in Computational Finance and Robotics.
+I'm graduating 2025 and currently seeking an internship for summer 25'.

 - 🔭 I’m currently working on for my club Smith Invest Fund (SIF @UMD) [Finance web scraping + signal processing project](https://github.com/Sonok/FinanceFolder)